ckan/ckanapi-exporter/README.markdown

 than one extra matching the pattern.

-By default patterns are matched case-insensitively and whitespace is stripped from fields before matching.
+By default patterns are matched case-insensitively and whitespace is stripped from field names before matching.
 To match case-sensitively and without stripping whitespace add `--case-sensitive --strip false` to the column.

 We can also find multiple extras and combine them into a single column.
 For example, let's say our datasets have a "contributor" extra